artsandmetaphysics/goodlifeodyssey/_meditations/the-universe-is-empty-yet-is-ultimately-real.md

 ---
 title: >
-  Fire Has No Svabhāva Yet is Ultimately Real
+  The Universe is Empty Yet Ultimately Real
 description: >
-  Why I agree with Nāgārjuna that everything is empty yet still believe in ultimately real things.
+  Why I agree with Nāgārjuna that everything is empty of svabhāva yet still believe in ultimately real things.
 date: 2021-04-17
 ---